Ring Door View Cam spies on visitors through your peephole at CES 2019

 - Night vision

 Ring isn't the first company to introduce a smart doorbell like this.
 Ezviz, Remo+ and Yale have announced similar products.
-Pricing and availability for the Door View Cam has not yet been announced.
+Availability for the Door View Cam has not yet been announced.

 In addition to the new smart doorbell, new Ring sensors will be available for sale on Ring's online store.
 They include a flood and freeze sensor, a smoke and carbon monoxide "listener" and a dome siren -- all optional accessories to accompany Ring's Alarm security system.